OchiabutoKelechi/Sales-Analysis/README.md

 The data cleaning and transformation process was extensive, focusing on ensuring data consistency and integrity to improve the accuracy of the insights drawn from the analysis.
 #### Key transformations included:

-- Table Creation: The Excel worksheet containing the data was converted into structured tables using Excel’s Ctrl-A and Ctrl-T functions.
+- Table Creation: The Excel worksheet containing the data was converted into structured a table using Excel’s Ctrl-A and Ctrl-T functions.
 This ensured proper organization for easier analysis.

 - Removal of Duplicates: Duplicate entries across multiple columns were eliminated using Excel’s “Remove Duplicates” function to ensure the dataset reflected only unique transactions.